AndrewAtanov/StochBN/README.md

   </tr>
 </table>

-* Test accuracy for ResNet34 on CIFAR10 with different BN strategy
+* Test accuracy for ResNet34 on CIFAR10 with different BN strategies (100 tries for random)

 <table>
   <tr>